Syros island and Hermoupolis town, are locations our students love deeply.

 It is possible to fly to Syros, from Athens airport, but most locals and visitors arrive by boat to the port of Hermoupolis.

-In this article we will only write about Hermoupolis, but if you want to discover what else you can do or visit on the island of Syros, then click here for more information.
+In this article we will mainly write about Hermoupolis, but if you want to discover what else you can do or visit on the island of Syros, then click here for more information

 Hermoupolis / Ermoupoli